 CSC 202H Technology (3) F, Sp An in-depth exposure to the use of information technology in academia, business, and society.
-Special emphasis is placed on academia, business, and society.
 Special emphasis is placed on technology applications using microcomputers, spreadsheets, database and word processing software, and use of the Internet.